evanberkowitz/metaq/README.md

 This helps avoid having work that fails due to interruption.

 You may specify times in the format understood by `METAQ/x/seconds`, which converts the passed string into a number of seconds.
+So, you don't have to specify canonically-formatted times.
+For example, you can specify 90:00 or 5400 instead of 1:30:00.

 ####`#METAQ LOG /absolute/path/to/log/file`
 Write the running log of this task to the specified path.